top of page

 In growing patients, appliances may be used to guide jaw relationships and dental development when clinically indicated.
 Such approaches are undertaken within recognized biological limits and do not eliminate the need for future orthodontic treatment.

-Airway considerations
+Airway Considerations

 Airway and breathing patterns may be screened as part of orthodontic assessment, particularly in growing patients.
 Assessment focuses on craniofacial and dental findings within orthodontic scope, including maxillary width, palatal morphology, and oral posture patterns when clinically relevant.